 Morning: Visit the ancient tombs and temples of Luxor’s West Bank: the Valley of the Kings, Hatshepsut Temple at El Deir El Bahari, and the Colossi of Memnon.
 (Valley of the Queens is also on the West Bank, but it’s not always included in the itinerary due to distance.)

 Afternoon: Enjoy the passing Egyptian landscape as you cruise toward Edfu.
-In the afternoon, visit the sun deck and watch as the ship passes through the Nile Lock at Esna, the largest lock in the world.
+In the afternoon, visit the sun deck and watch as the ship passes through the Nile Lock at Esna.
+It’s the largest lock in the world.

-Day 8: Temple of Edfu + Kom Ombo
+Day 6: Cruise to Edfu + Kom Ombo

 Morning: Pay a visit to the Aswan High Dam, built in the 1960s to control Nile flooding.
 Then continue to one of ancient Egypt’s stone quarries to see the immense Unfinished Obelisk, and finish the morning at the majestic Philae Temple.